3D Printing

 - Please specify correctly if you are a student, TUM employee or external.

-- Upload model (one or more) in .STL format and choose material.
+- Upload model (one or more) in .STL or .STP format and choose material.

 - You will get a confirmation and we will get back to you if we have any questions.